RiemerBug/uc-2018-developing-your-own-widget/slides/index.md

 - View renders the state of the VM <!-- .element: class="fragment" data-fragment-index="1" -->
   - Looks at properties on VM and renders accordingly
-- User interacts with View <!-- .element: class="fragment" data-fragment-index="2" -->
+- User interacts with View (property/method)<!-- .element: class="fragment" data-fragment-index="2" -->
-  - Causes a change on VM (property/method)
+  - Causes a change on VM or View
 - View updates <!-- .element: class="fragment" data-fragment-index="5" -->
   - Renders again due to changes on VM